Windows Autopilot for pre-provisioned deployment (Public preview)

 - Windows 10, version 1903 or later, or Windows 11

 - Physical devices that support TPM 2.0 and device attestation.
 Virtual machines aren't supported.
 The pre-provisioning process uses Windows Autopilot self-deploying capabilities, so TPM 2.0 is required.
 The TPM attestation process also requires access to a set of HTTPS URLs that are unique for each TPM provider.
 For more information, see the entry for Autopilot self-Deploying mode and Autopilot pre-provisioning in Networking requirements.

 - Network connectivity.
-Using wireless connectivty requires selecting region, language and keyboard before you are able to connect and start provisioning.
+Using wireless connectivity requires selecting region, language and keyboard before you're able to connect and start provisioning.